awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 When you have a connection to your Amazon Aurora DB cluster with MySQL 5\.7 compatibility, you can run SQL commands that are compatible with MySQL version 5\.7\.
 For more information about MySQL 5\.7 SQL syntax, see the [MySQL 5\.7 reference manual](http://dev.mysql.com/doc/refman/5.7/en/index.html)\.
 For information about limitations that apply to Aurora MySQL 5\.7, see [Aurora MySQL version 2 compatible with MySQL 5\.7](AuroraMySQL.CompareMySQL57.md)\.

-When you have a connection to your Amazon Aurora DB cluster with MySQL 5\.6 compatibility, you can run SQL commands that are compatible with MySQL version 5\.6\.
-For more information about MySQL 5\.6 SQL syntax, see the [MySQL 5\.6 reference manual](http://dev.mysql.com/doc/refman/5.6/en/index.html)\.

 **Note**
 For a helpful and detailed guide on connecting to an Amazon Aurora MySQL DB cluster, you can see the [Aurora connection management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-connection-management-handbook.pdf) handbook\.